gi-no/blog_mean_stack/article2.md

 Now, "name" field store a message, "user" field store User's ObjectID. "ref: 'User'" relate the ObjectID to User collection, and enables to expand using populate() function. "createAt" field have "Date.now" function as a default value to set creation time automatically.

 #### Server-side API routing configuration
 For API Requests requiring authentication, add "auth.isAuthenticated()" middleware to the routings.
-By that, posting or deleting message from unauthorized user is prohibited, and request object(req) have user field(req.user) to store User object.
+By that, posting or deleting messages from unauthorized users are prohibited, and request object(req) have user field(req.user) to store User object.

 server/api/thing/index.js: